Center for Loss & Trauma

-I am a reasonably happy person with plenty of quirks who cries every day at both the beauty and the pain in the world.
+I am a reasonably happy, contemplative person with plenty of quirks who cries every day at both the beauty and the pain in the world.
 My daily mindfulness practice is what helps me work in a very challenging field and benefits "I, Thou, and We."

 I spend much of my time as a professor & researcher at Arizona State University and the founder of the MISS Foundation, an international nonprofit organization with 75 chapters around the world aiding parents whose children have died or are dying.
 And, I began the Kindness Project in 1997 as a way to help many grieving parents honor their beloved children who have died (please, join us in the Kindness Project).

+I am also a medical consultant and trainer who has presented grand rounds and provided individual and agency consulting and training all around the world.
 I was humbled to receive the prestigious Hon Kachina Award, the Sr Teresa Compassionate Care Award, the Empathic Therapist of the Year Award, Arizona Foothills Arizona Women Who Move the Valley Award, and the Parents of Murdered Children Father Ken Czillinger Award.
 I am a Diplomate of the American Academy of Psychotherapy and an advocate of "green" mental health to care for those suffering traumatic grief.
 In addition, I spearhead the graduate Certificate of Trauma and Bereavement at ASU with a usual cohort of 12-15 students.